rollerworks/search/README.md

 You need at least PHP 5.3.3, and preferable the Intl extension for international support.

-For framework integration you use the following.
+For framework integration you use the following;

 * Symfony2 Bundle (coming soon)
 * ZendFramework2 Plugin (coming soon)